Nats-ji/netlify-cms-dark-mode/README.md

 ## Something is wrong?

-You are welcome to make a Pull Request to fix any bugs.
+You are welcome to make a Pull Request to fix any bugs or make any improvements.